-In this post we review the holdings in the equities 'bucket.'
-To value a holding we normally used current 'market value,' which is the stock price at Dec 31, 2023, multiplied by the number of shares Fairfax owns.
-For private holdings we use Fairfax's latest reported market value (sometimes carrying value).
+In this post we review the holdings in the equities bucket.
+To value a holding, we normally use current market value, which is the stock price at March 31, 2024, multiplied by the number of shares Fairfax owns.
+For private holdings we use Fairfax's latest reported market/carrying value, which was Dec 31, 2023.
 Derivative holdings, like the FFH-TRS, are included at their notional value.
-Where we have done something 'funky' we provide an explanation (see 'additional notes' below).
-We have attempted to capture a value for each holding that we feel roughly reflects its 'intrinsic' or actual economic value to Fairfax.